hiisync/PrismCart_plugin/README.md

 # PrismCart_plugin
-Oxide plugin for Rust game server and PrismStore
+Oxide plugin for Rust game server and <a href="https://github.com/msavchin/PrismStore">PrismStore</a>

 # Using